Kieran Deeny: Political career

 In the 2003 Northern Ireland assembly elections Deeny ran as an independent candidate in West Tyrone on the sole issue of retaining the hospital and generated one of the biggest shocks of that election when he topped the poll and took a seat from the Social Democratic and Labour Party.
 However, the continued suspension of the Assembly meant that Deeny was not able to directly influence decisions about the future of the hospital.

 In the 2005 general election Deeny stood for the Westminster seat, campaigning heavily against sitting MP Pat Doherty's abstentionism and arguing that this denied the seat a voice, and received a lot of backing from many activists and supporters of both Nationalist and Unionist political parties, though all the major parties ran candidates.
 Deeny received over 11,000 votes and placed second in the election to Pat Doherty.

 In the 2007 Assembly elections Deeny was elected on the seventh count with 3,776 first preference votes.
 His campaign was again largely based on a single issue – the impending closure of the Sion Mills branch surgery.

-He sat with the Alliance Party and the Green Party's Brian Wilson as "United Community MLA's".
+He sat with the Alliance Party and the Green Party's Brian Wilson as "United Community MLAs".

 On 16 May 2007, Deeny changed his status as an Independent to become party leader and a member of the Independent Health Coalition in the Assembly.

 Kieran was a member of the Health, Social Services and Public Safety Committee in the Assembly.

 He did not contest the 2011 Assembly election.